-- Nominal load on superstructures.
+6.8.2 Nominal load on superstructures.
 A single nominal load of 50 kN shall be considered to act as a point load on the bridge superstructure in any direction between the horizonal and the vertical.
 The load shall be applied to the bridge soffit, thus precluding a downward vertical application.
-Given that the plane of the soffit may follow a superelevated or non-planar form, the load can have an outward or inward application. - Associated nominal primary live load.
-No primary live load is required to be considered on the 6.8.3 bridge. - Load combination.
-Vehicle collision loads on supports and on superstructures shall be considered separately, in combination 4 only, and need not be taken s coexistent with other secondary live loads. - Design load.
+Given that the plane of the soffit may follow a superelevated or non-planar form, the load can have an outward or inward application.

+6.8.3 Associated nominal primary live load.
+No primary live load is required to be considered on the bridge.

+6.8.4 Load combination.
+Vehicle collision loads on supports and on superstructures shall be considered separately, in combination 4 only, and need not be taken as coexistent with other secondary live loads.

+6.8.5 Design load.
 For all elements excepting elastomeric bearings, the effects due to vehicle collision loads on supports and on superstructures need only be considered at the ultimate limit state.
-The YfL to be applied to the nominal loads shall have a value of 1.50.
+The $\gamma{\rm fL}$ to be applied to the nominal loads shall have a value of 1.50.

 For elastomeric bearings, the effects due to vehicle collision loads on supports and on superstructures should be only considered at the serviceability limit state.
-The $Y{fL}$ to be applied to the nominal loads shall have a value of 1.0.
+The γ{fL} to be applied to the nominal loads shall have a value of 1.0.

-- Bridges crossing railway track, canals or navigable water.
-Collision loading on bridges over railways, canals or navigable water shall be as agreed with the appropriate authority. - 6.9 Centrifugal loads.
+6.8.6 Bridges crossing railway track, canals or navigable water.
+Collision loading on bridges over railways, canals or navigable water shall be as agreed with the appropriate authority.

+6.9 Centrifugal loads.
 On highway bridges carrying carriageways with horizontal radius' of curvature less than 1000m, centrifugal loads shall be applied in any two notional lanes in each carriageway at 50m centres.
-If the carriageway consists of one notional lane only, centrifugal loads shall be applied at 50m centres in that lane. - Nominal centrifugal load.
-A nominal centrifugal load Fc shall be taken as: 6.9.1 where r is the radius of curvature of the lane (in m).
-A nominal centrifugal load shall be considered to act as a point load, acting in a radial direction at the surface of the carriageway and parallel to it.
+If the carriageway consists of one notional lane only, centrifugal loads shall be applied at 50m centres in that lane.

-$$F_c = \frac{40000}{r + 150} \text{ kN}$$
+6.9.1 Nominal centrifugal load.
+A nominal centrifugal load F_c shall be taken as:

+$F_c = 40000 \text{ kN}$ r+ 150